annotation/text-fabric/docs/Create/Convert.md

         to remove them from it,
         and to add them again.

+        ??? "hint" Metadata
+            When the director runs, you have already specified all your feature metadata, including the value types.

+            But if some of that information is dependent on what you encounter in the data, you can do two things:

+            (A) Run a preliminary pass over the data and gather the required information, before running the director.

+            (B) Update the metadata later on
+            by issuing `cv.meta()` actions from within your director, see below.

     ???+ explanation "`cv` action methods"
         The `cv` class contains methods
         that are responsible for particular *actions* that steer the graph building.

-            You can pass them additional arguments.
+        ??? abstract "cv.slot()"
             ```python
             n = cv.slot()
+            ```

+            Make a slot node and return the handle to it in `n`.

+            No further information is needed.
+            Remember that you can add features to the node by later `cv.feature(n, key=value, ...)`
+            calls.

+        ??? abstract "cv.node()"
+            ```python
             n = cv.node(nodeType)
-            cv.terminate(m)
-            cv.resume(m)
-            cv.feature(m, name=value, ... , name=value)
-            cv.edge(mf, mt, name=value, ... , name=value)
-            cv.linked(m)
-            cv.get(feature, n)
-            cv.get(feature, nf, nt)
             ```

-            ??? explanation "Remarks"
-                To make a **slot** node, use `cv.slot`.

-                No further information is needed.
-                Remember that you can add features to the node by later `cv.feature` calls.

-                To make a **non-slot node**, use `cv.node`.
+            Make a non-slot node and return the handle to it in `n`.
             You have to pass its *node type*, i.e. a string.
-                Think of `sentence`, `paragraph`, `phrase`.
+            Think of `sentence`, `paragraph`, `phrase`, `word`, `sign`, whatever.
             Non slot nodes will be automatically added to the set of embedders.

+            Remember that you can add features to the node by later `cv.feature(n, key=value, ...)`
+            calls.

+        ??? abstract "cv.terminate()"
+            ```python
+            cv.terminate(n)
+            ```

-                To **terminate** a node, use `cv.terminate`.
+            **terminate** a node.

-                The node *m* will be removed from the set of current embedders.
+            The node `n` will be removed from the set of current embedders.
-                This *m* must be the result of a previous `cv` action.
+            This `n` must be the result of a previous `cv.slot()` or `cv.node()` action.

+        ??? abstract "cv.resume()"
+            ```python
+            cv.resume(n)
+            ```

-                To **resume** a node, use `cv.resume`.
+            **resume** a node.

             If you resume a non-slot node, you add it again to the set of embedders.
             No new node will be created.

             If you resume a slot node, it will be added to the set of current embedders.
             No new slot will be created.

-                To add **node features**, use `cv.feature`.
+        ??? abstract "cv.feature()"
+            ```python
+            cv.feature(n, name=value, ... , name=value)
+            ```

+            Add **node features**.

             The features are passed as a list of keyword arguments.

-                These features are added to node *m*, which must have been obtained by an earlier `cv` action.
+            These features are added to node `n`.
+            This `n` must be the result of a previous `cv.slot()` or `cv.node()` action.

             **If a feature value is `None` it will not be added!**

-                To add **edge features**, use `cv.edge`.
+            The features are passed as a list of keyword arguments.

+        ??? abstract "cv.edge()"
+            ```python
+            cv.edge(nf, nt, name=value, ... , name=value)
+            ```

+            Add **edge features**.

-                You need to pass two nodes, *mFrom* and *mTo*.
+            You need to pass two nodes, `nf` (*from*) and `nt` (*to*).
             Together these specify an edge, and the features will be applied to this edge.

             You may pass values that are `None`, and a corresponding edge will be created.
-                If for all pairs *mFrom*, *mTo* the value is `None`, an edge without values will be created.
-For every *mFrom*, such a feature essentially specifies a set of nodes `{` *mTo* `}`.
+            If for all pairs `nf`, `nt` the value is `None`, an edge without values will be created.
+For every `nf`, such a feature essentially specifies a set of nodes `{ nt }`.

             The features are passed as a list of keyword arguments.

-                To retrieve feature values, use `cv.get(feature, n)`, where `feature` is the name of the feature, and `n` is the node.

-                For edge features use `cv.get(feature, nFrom, nTo)`.

-        ???+ hint "Unlinked nodes"
+        ??? abstract "cv.meta()"
+            ```python
+            cv.meta(feature, name=value, ... , name=value)
+            ```

+            Add, modify, delete metadata fields of features.

+            `feature` is the feature name.

+            If a `value` is `None`, that `name` will be deleted from the metadata fields.

+            If you modify the field `valueType` of a feature, that feature will be added or removed from the set of `intFeatures`.
+            It will be checked whether you specify either `int` or `str`.

+        ??? abstract "cv.linked()"
+            ```python
+            ss = cv.linked(m)
+            ```

+            Returns the slots `ss` to which a node is currently linked.

             If you construct non-slot nodes without linking them to slots, they will be removed when TF validates the collective result of the action methods.
-            For each node type it will be reported which nodes are still unlinked.
-            But this information may be too terse to do something about it.

-            For that reason there is an action method which does nothing, but returns the slots to which a node is currently linked: use
+            If you want to prevent that, you can insert an extra slot, but in order to do so, you have to detect that a node is still unlinked.

+            This action is precisely meant for that.

+        ??? abstract "cv.get()"
             ```python
-            cv.linked(node)
+            cv.get(feature, n)
+            cv.get(feature, nf, nt)
             ```

+            Retrieve feature values.

+            `feature` is the name of the feature.

+            For node features, `n` is the node which carries the value.

+            For edge features, `nf, nt` is the pair of from-to nodes which carries the value.

         ???+ hint "Example"
             Follow the [conversion tutorial]({{tfbanks}}/programs/convert.ipynb)

             Or study a more involved example for
             [Old Babylonian](https://github.com/Nino-cunei/oldbabylonian/blob/master/programs/tfFromATF.py)

-    ??? info "slotType"
-        The node type that acts as the type of the slots in the data set.

-    ??? info "oText"
-        The configuration information to be stored in the `otext` feature:
-        * section types
-        * section features
-        * text formats

-        Must be a dict.

-    ??? info "generic"
-        Metadata that will be written into the header of all generated TF features.

-        Must be a dict.

-    ??? info "intFeatures"
-        The set of features that have integer values only.

-        Must be an iterable.

-    ??? info "featureMeta"
-        For each node or edge feature descriptive metadata can be supplied.

-        Must be a dict of dicts.

-    ???+ info "warn=True"
-        This regulates the response to warnings:

-        `warn=True` (default): stop after warnings (as if they are errors);

-        `warn=False` continue after warnings but do show them;

-        `warn=None` suppress all warnings.

-    ???+ info "generateTf=True"
-        You can pass `False` here to suppress the actual writing of TF data.
-        In that way you can dry-run the director to check for errors and warnings

 ## MQL